 Craft Activity for Youth and Children

 Observe UCC Just Peace Sunday, church-wide, by giving your children a biblical look at Just Peace and making a craft with your church youth and children.
-These Hands-in-Prayer cards or Way of Just Peace Lanterns can be draped throughout your building in celebration of Just Peace Sunday and in observance of the International Peace Day (September 21).
+These butterflies can be draped throughout your building in celebration of Just Peace Sunday and in observance of the International Peace Day (September 21).
 It will be a vivid witness to your congregation's commitment to peace.

 - While your children are crafting consider inviting them to sing along with music about peacemaking.

-The “hands-in-prayer” craft was created by Tirsana Paudel, a student at Bryn Mawr College.
+The Butterfly Peace Craft was created by Tirsana Paudel, a student at Bryn Mawr College.
 Tirsana is committed to peacemaking and uses her artistic gifts to raise awareness about the need for peace with justice.

 Download the Just Peace Handbook